 Short Description.
 We hiked on top of the highest dune in Morocco, Erg Chigaga (300-400 m) at dawn.
 During the day, we rode the camels and followed a route parallel to the chain of dunes.
 In the evening, we stopped near another group of dunes, Bogarne, where we camped for our last evening in the desert.

-From the 300-meter height of Erg Chigaga, one could see the whole chain of dunes spanning over 40 kilometers.
+From the 300-meter height of Erg Chigaga, you could see the whole chain of dunes spanning over 40 kilometers.
 Early in the morning, the sand ridges were untouched and only the wind left gentle traces on the sand surface.
-One could see or hear small semi-permanent camps in the area, hidden among the dunes.
+You could see or hear small semi-permanent camps in the area, hidden among the dunes.
 Even a small hospital stood in the vicinity.
 An American doctor opened it in a precariously built enclosure to help tourists in case of need.

 When we got back to the camp, our camels were ready to go.
 We went parallel to the chain of dunes and headed toward another chain of dunes, called Bogarne.
 The terrain was the same infinite flat field, stretching between mountains and dunes.
-Hiking the dunes would have been difficult both for us and for the camels.
-Therefore, we preferred the hard and rocky terrain, more easy to cross, but monotonous and tiresome.
+Hiking the dunes would have been difficult both for us and the camels.
+Therefore, we preferred the hard and rocky terrain, easier to cross, but monotonous and tiresome.

 We rode the camels until noon when we stopped for lunch in the shade of a tree in Oued Laatche.
-It was really hot.
+It was hot.
 As soon as we stopped, all the flies started to buzz us.
 Other small caravans stopped for lunch under other trees in the area.
 We had rice with lentils and pomegranate, then waited for the heatwave to pass.
 Some wild donkeys roared around and happily enjoyed our food leftovers.

 The fourth day of the camel desert trek

 Short Description.
 We left the Bogarne Dunes and set off on a flat, endless route.
 After lunch, a Berber wearing a long turban rescued us with a jeep from Ouad Naeme.
-He gave us a ride to M’Hamid border town, where we stayed overnight in a camping with mud-brick huts.
+He gave us a ride to M’Hamid border town, where we stayed overnight in a camping ground with mudbrick huts.

 It was our last day in the desert.
 I somehow regretted I had to leave the desert and its unique lifestyle.
 At the same time, I was glad I would finally have a shower.
 From the Bogarne Dunes, we went South, while the temperatures got higher and higher.
 We refilled our canisters with fresh water at the only well we passed by in four hours.
 Each camel got two additional canisters full of water to carry.
-We gradually left behind the dunes, and the terrain became flat, rocky, just a straight line at the horizon.
+We gradually left behind the dunes, and the terrain became flat, rocky, just a straight line on the horizon.

 A part of the desert experience’s intensity disappeared when I re-entered the civilized world.
 But the profoundness of the feelings and the strong imprint left by the memories of the desert remained.
-Even though it was a tough experience, such an adventure was full of meaningful lessons, which I accepted as such and integrated them into my life.
+Even though it was a tough experience, such an adventure was full of meaningful lessons, which I accepted as such and integrated into my life.
 I reconnected with my Self and lived what this adventure brought me – a tough experience from which, however, I re-became myself.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.